-Sheltowee Trace: Southern Terminus to Yamacraw Professional Review and Guide
+Sheltowee Trace: Southern Terminus to Yamacraw Professional Guide

 "This section of the Trace offers spectacular natural features amid everywhere-you-look beauty.
 From the very beginning, at Pickett State Park, the Sheltowee Trace starts with a bang.
 Within one mile, the ST passes a waterfall, an arch, and a rockhouse and makes its way through the Hidden Passage, namesake of the path with which the ST shares treadway along Thompson Creek.
 The scenery continues with a walk along a cliff line above Thompson Creek for rocky vistas before the descent to Rock Creek near the boundary of the Big South Fork National River and Recreation Area.